mrlesmithjr/ansible-vsphere-management/README.md

 change unless something was required to change.
 This repo will be continually a work in progress so do not expect perfection.

+> Note: As this progresses you will notice that the focus around strict policy
+> enforcement is growing.
+The reason behind that is because the goal should be
+> that mostly everything in the environment should be defined as code.
+If manual
+> changes occur outside of the code this can lead to an unmanaged environment.
+> By enforcing strict policies, we can ensure that the environment is stable.
+> This is something that should exist but unfortunately most environments do not
+> follow this.
+Which means that this strict policy enforcement may not be suitable
+> for each environment.
+Over time the ability to enable/disable enforcement will
+> grow allowing for more flexibility.

 ## Requirements

 ### Windows 2012R2/2016 Host